Phil Dwyer (musician): Biography

 In 1988, Dwyer relocated to Toronto and established a freelance performing and recording career, as well as joining the music faculty at York University.
 He was a frequent performer at Toronto jazz clubs such as the Top o' the Senator, Montréal Bistro, George's Spaghetti House, the Pilot Tavern, and the Rex Jazz Bar.
 He also appeared at concert venues such as Massey Hall, Roy Thompson Hall, the O'Keefe Centre, and others.
 Among the artists with whom Dwyer appeared are Kenny Wheeler, Aretha Franklin, Rodney Whitaker, the Toronto Symphony Orchestra, Esprit Orchestra, Holly Cole, Tom Harrell, Renee Rosnes, and many others.
-During the time he lived in Toronto he also toured frequently across Canada, in the U.S., South America, Europe, and Asia, appearing at various clubs and festivals with different Canadian based groups and in 1995 with Gino Vannelli.
+During the time he lived in Toronto, he also toured frequently across Canada, in the U.S., South America, Europe, and Asia, appearing at various clubs and festivals with different Canadian-based groups and in 1995 with Gino Vannelli.
 From the early 1990s until 2004, Dwyer was a fixture in the Toronto recording studios, appearing on many albums, radio shows, and commercials.
 Some of his most frequent collaborators included Doug Riley, Don Thompson, Roberto Occhipinti, Molly Johnson, Guido Basso, John Johnson, Manteca, and Tim Tickner.
 He also wrote commercial music for production companies Rosnick/McKinnon, Einstein Bros., Pirate, and others.

-In 1999-2000, Dwyer studied composition with Michael Colgrass, which led to him writing music by commission for the Amici Ensemble, Patricia O'Callaghan, Art Of Time, Gryphon Trio, Mark Fewer, CBC Orchestra, Kate Alton (choreographer), and several CBC Radio projects.
+In 1999-2000, Dwyer studied composition with Michael Colgrass, which led to him writing music by the commission for the Amici Ensemble, Patricia O'Callaghan, Art Of Time, Gryphon Trio, Mark Fewer, CBC Orchestra, Kate Alton (choreographer), and several CBC Radio projects.

 In 2004, Dwyer relocated to Qualicum Beach, on his native Vancouver Island.
-He continued to tour, write and record prolifically, including recordings with Terri Lyne Carrington, Terry Clarke, Joey Defrancesco, Don Thompson, Molly Johnson, Ian McDougall, Phil Dwyer Orchestra, Jon McCaslin, Melinda Whitaker, Norman Foote, David Gogo and the Bridge Quartet.
+He continued to tour, write and record prolifically, including recordings with Terri Lyne Carrington, Terry Clarke, Joey Defrancesco, Don Thompson, Molly Johnson, Ian McDougall, Phil Dwyer Orchestra, Jon McCaslin, Melinda Whitaker, Norman Foote, David Gogo, and the Bridge Quartet.
 He also founded and operated the Phil Dwyer Academy of Musical and Culinary Arts (PDAMCA).

-In 2013, he was made a Member of the Order of Canada "for his contributions to jazz as a performer, composer and producer, and for increasing access to music education in his community".
+In 2013, he was made a Member of the Order of Canada "for his contributions to jazz as a performer, composer, and producer, and for increasing access to music education in his community".

 Other activities

 Dwyer is a founding partner of Seawind Musical Instruments Inc., manufacturer of the Phil Dwyer Edition line of saxophones as well as other musical instruments and accessories.

 In 2014, Dwyer was admitted to the University of New Brunswick law school, graduated in 2017, and was called to the bar in British Columbia in 2018.
 Dwyer currently practices law in Qualicum Beach, B.C., running his own firm, Phil Dwyer Law.
-He was motivated to pursue the legal career due to his long-standing interests in a number of social justice, environmental, and political issues.
+He was motivated to pursue a legal career due to his long-standing interests in a number of social justice, environmental, and political issues.